-We assume that the fund maximizes the expected welfare of his investors: x = 0 for the fund manager, i.e., her preferences capture the expected preferences of fund investors.
-For example, the fund manager may care about the fund's AUM and hence does not want to make decisions that decrease her investors' welfare.
-We relax this assumption in Section 3.
+In the baseline model, we assume that the fund manager maximizes the welfare of her investors: x = 0 for the fund manager, i.e., her preferences capture the expected preferences of fund investors.
+For example, the fund manager may want to retain her current investors and hence wants to make decisions that increase their welfare.
+In Section 3, we consider a biased fund manager, who also puts some weight on her own private value from the proposal.

 The information structure is as follows.
-The fund manager observes a private signal $s \in \{0,1\}$ about state $\theta$ with precision $p \in [\frac{1}{2},1]$ :
+The fund manager observes a private signal $s \in \{0,1\}$ about state θ with precision $p \in [\frac{1}{2},1]$: